bmuschko/ckad-crash-course/exercises/14-helm-consume-chart/solution/solution.md

-Add the Helm chart repository using the provided the URL.
+Add the Helm chart repository using the provided URL.
 The name assigned to the URL is `prometheus-community`.

 ```
 $ helm repo add prometheus-community https://prometheus-community.github.io/helm-charts